Other drugs used to treat APS

 Some people with APS will also have other autoimmune conditions.
 View the 'cousins' of APS.

-Thanks to other patients supplying and sharing their information, we are able to provide this national directory of APS specialists.
+Thanks to patients supplying and sharing their information, we are able to provide a national directory of APS specialists in the UK.